Adam-it/SharePointOldSchool/README.md

 # SharePointOldSchool

 ### What is this repo for

-In this repo I gather many different project types or other solutions that may be used in SharePoint 2010/2013/2016 I treat this repo as a personal notes to which I get back to when I want to quickly start some project based on some example.
+In this repo I gather many different project types or other solutions that may be used in SharePoint 2010/2013/2016 I treat this repo as personal notes to which I get back to when I want to quickly start some project based on some example.
-___
-...
-BE AWARE - this repo is still under construction and I have a list of projects and solutions I want to cover in it, it's just a matter of time.
-___
+This repo contains a perfect set of many farm and sandbox solutions (apps (add-ins) will be stored in different repo) that may be used to implement many different and powerful customizations of SharePoint and also extended SharePoint OOTB functionalities

 ### Notes

-Projects were developed with SP 2016
+Projects were developed and tested on SharePoint 2016

 ### License